pabloernesto/pabloernesto.github.io/_posts/2022-05-22-fibonacci.md

 However, we *are* on to something.
 Since Maps don't share LazyList's hardcore take on sequential access, we can memoize `collatz` without causing Scala to blow a fuse.
 The missing step is to make sure that *recursive* calls also go through the cache.

 # var self-reference Fibonacci
 *This approach is lifted almost verbatim from "Higher Order Perl"[^hop].
 I cannot recommend this book enough.
 It's the only programming book I can call beautiful with no reservations.
 It's only shortcoming is that it's about Perl.
 There's a saying that goes "Python is executable pseudocode.
-Perl is executable line noise."[^line-noise] So I guess I have *some* reservations, but it's still an incredible read.*
+Perl is executable line noise."[^line-noise] ...so I guess I have some reservations, but it's still an incredible read.*

 [^hop]: Dominus, Mark Jason. *Higher-Order Perl: Transforming Programs with Programs.* 1st ed.
 Amsterdam ; Boston, Mass: Morgan Kaufmann Publishers, 2005. *s3.5*